CarlosRguez/MusicGUI/README.md

 This code is a music desktop application.

 Uses Youtube as music database (but extendable for other platforms). why youtube?
-*updated music
+* updated music
-*search songs by chorus parts
+* search songs by chorus parts

-The code saves the song in MP3 in your computer *offline
+The code saves the song in MP3 in your computer
+* offline
-*mp3 files easy to transfer to your phone
+* mp3 files easy to transfer to your phone

-Allows to do the basic music desktop-app stuff *Playlists
+Allows to do the basic music desktop-app stuff
+* Playlists
-*add new songs by search
+* add new songs by search
-*music player controls
+* music player controls

 This code has been tested to work with **Python 3.7.4** Written in Python.
 Used libraries:
-*mutagen
-*tkinter
-*pygame
-*unidecode
-*youtube_dl
-*youtube_search
+* mutagen
+* tkinter
+* pygame
+* unidecode
+* youtube_dl
+* youtube_search

-(the ones most likely already be installed: io, PIL, urllib, threading, time, json...)
+(and the ones most likely already installed: io, PIL, urllib, threading, time, json...)

 ## Disclaimer
 Its a finished program: everything should work completely fine.
 For any clarification, feel free to write to me.